 The primary mission of the Ohio Emergency Management Agency is to coordinate activities to mitigate, prepare for, respond to and recover from disasters, both natural and man-made.
 This mission is carried out by closely interfacing with local, state and federal agencies in an effort to bring resources of recovery and support to Ohioans impacted by the disaster.
 Ohio EMA agency activities, in addition to disaster response and recovery include: education, training, planning, preparedness, strengthening Ohio's first responder capabilities and improving communication across the state.

 In case of a sudden medical emergency – like a heart attack or stroke – Emergency Medical Services ensures that you or a loved one will receive the highest quality of care.
 EMS oversees the certification of emergency medical technicians and firefighters and provides that these people in lifesaving roles are properly trained, educated and prepared for emergency situations.

 Through its research, technology, grants administration and programmatic initiatives, the Ohio Office of Criminal Justice Services serves agencies and communities committed to reducing and preventing crime across Ohio.
-OCJS administers over $30 million in state and federal criminal justice funding every year.
+OCJS administers nearly $20 million in state and federal criminal justice funding every year.
 OCJS identifies justice issues, evaluates programs and develops technology, training and products for criminal justice professionals and communities.
 OCJS also helps save lives and reduce injuries on Ohio's roads through leadership and partnering efforts with others interested in traffic safety, utilizing the most innovative and efficient methods possible of managing state and federal resources.